mikanmi/runnable-platform/README.md

 - All [Service Types][Homebridge-Service-Type] of Homebridge.
 - All Characteristics of [Service Types][Homebridge-Service-Type] on Homebridge.

-e.g., LightBulb, Heater Cooler, Humidifier Dehumidifier, Humidity Sensor, Light Sensor, Temperature Sensor, or all sort of [Homebridge API Service Types][Homebridge-Service-Type] with all Characteristics.
+e.g., My Custom-Command, InfraredRunnable, support LightBulb, Heater Cooler, Humidifier Dehumidifier, Humidity Sensor, Light Sensor, Temperature Sensor.
+You can create a Custom-Command supports all sorts of [Homebridge API Service Types][Homebridge-Service-Type] with all Characteristics.

 ## Install

-Search patineboot's RunnablePlatform with the 'Homebridge RunnablePlatform' words on npm or Homebridge.
+Search **patineboot's** RunnablePlatform with the "RunnablePlatform" word on Homebridge.

-Install RunnablePlatform you found on npm or Homebridge.
+Install RunnablePlatform you found on Homebridge.

 ## Usage

 ### Config the config.json file of Homebridge

-The example of a part of RunnablePlatform on config.json.
+The example of the element of RunnablePlatform on config.json.

 ```bash
 {